20i

 2. Go beyond UX basics and consider website flow

-But, the truth is that user experience is so much more.
-It’s about removing friction and possible conversion roadblocks across the entire site.
+Improving user experience is all about removing friction and possible conversion roadblocks across the entire site.

-And most importantly, balancing business goals with expectations of the user.
+And most importantly, balancing business goals with the expectations of the user.

 It helps to visualise a website in terms of a sales funnel.
-Here’s a great visual from Shopify that illustrates which types of content best serve the different stages of the funnel:
+Here’s a great visual from TD Insights that illustrates which types of content best serve the different stages of the funnel:

 On a typical website, the job of each page will be to direct the visitor to the next stage in the funnel.